panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 ## 4. Benefits vs increased complexity

-You might say that using the coding to an interface requires more moving parts than coding to an implementation.
+You might say that programming to an interface requires more moving parts than coding to an implementation.
 You're right!

 The biggest benefit, as you might see already, is the `ListRenderer` class using an abstract interface `Sorter`.

 As such `ListRenderer` is decoupled from any concrete implementations of sortings: `SortAlphabetically` or `SortAlphabeticallyDescending`.

 Now you can supply different implementations of sorting.
-In one case you can use sorting ascending alphabetically:
+In one case you can use sorting alphabetically ascending:

 ```ts twoslash
 // @include: sorter